Q: Do I have to take the GRE?

-Direct patient care would include roles in which you are responsible for things like taking vital signs, administering medication, charting, drawing blood, tending to personal care, dressing wounds, etc. Some positions which may allow an applicant to accumulate these hours would be nursing (RN, LPN, nurse aid), medical assistants, emergency medical technicians, paramedics, and military corpsman.
-Other experiences include, but are not limited to, community health aides, physical therapist, and phlebotomy, to name a few (Average direct patient care of accepted students is more than 1,000 hours).
-For more information about allied health fields that may satisfy the direct hands on patient care experience requirement, please visit the American Medical Association website.
-Additionally, you may contact the program with questions about experiences that may qualify.
+Direct patient care would include roles in which you are responsible for things like taking vital signs, administering medication, charting, drawing blood, tending to personal care, dressing wounds, etc. Some positions which may allow an applicant to accumulate these hours would be nursing (RN, LPN, nurse aid), medical assistants, emergency medical technicians, paramedics and military corpsmen.
+Other experiences include, but are not limited to, community health aides, physical therapist, and phlebotomy.
+The average direct patient care of accepted students is more than 1,000 hours.
+Contact us with questions about experiences that may qualify.

-Q: Does shadowing experience count towards direct patient care hours?
+Q: Does shadowing experience count toward direct patient care hours?

 A: No. While shadowing experiences are valued, we do not count shadowing experiences as direct patient care.

-Q: Does volunteer experience count towards my direct patient care hours?
+Q: Does volunteer experience count toward my direct patient care hours?

 A: It depends.
 If your volunteer experience involved direct patient care and direct contact with patients, then we will evaluate your volunteer experience to determine if it will be acceptable for our health care experience recommendation.